MicrosoftDocs/visualstudio-docs/docs/azure/overview.md

 # Azure development with Visual Studio

+Application development can be much easier if you take advantage of cloud services to handle many common issues that your or your application development teams would otherwise have to implement.
+When you use cloud services hosted in the Azure cloud, you leverage a reliable, testable, and highly available cloud environment that is managed by Microsoft instead of spending many months and years implementing the same common functionality that should ideally be done by someone else, so that you can focus on what is truly unique to your application.

 With Visual Studio, you can both develop apps that run in the Azure cloud, and connect to Azure services in your on-premises, desktop, and mobile apps.
+Visual Studio is the most full-featured and complete environment for Windows developers to connect .NET applications and services, and ASP.NET web applications to Azure services and develop ASP.NET web sites and applications.
+Visual Studio also supports development in other technology stacks, such as Node.js and Python, which you can use to create web sites and web applications that you can deploy to Azure using the Azure command-line interface (CLI).
+C++ developers can access Azure services such as Azure storage using a C++ client library, and IoT device developers using C and C++ can connect devices and services to Azure.
+See [Cloud and web programming in Visual C++](/cpp/cloud/cloud-and-web-programming-in-visual-cpp?view=msvc-170).

 In this article, you learn about how Visual Studio can help with Azure development, whether you're getting a web site up and running, connecting to services like databases, secrets management, caching, or storage.
+If you don't have an Azure account, you can sign up for a [free trial](https://azure.microsoft.com/free/).

 ## Connected Services